 Improper Advertisement Claim involving Union Tools Products.
-During December 2004, a customer of ATT was named in litigation that involved Union Tools products.
-The complaint asserted causes of action against the defendant for improper advertisement to the end consumer.
-The allegation suggests that advertisements led the consumer to believe that the hand tools sold were manufactured within boundaries of the United States.
-The allegation asserts cause of action against the customer for common law fraud.
-In the event that an adverse judgment is rendered against the customer, there is a possibility that the customer would seek legal recourse against ATT for an unspecified amount in contributory damages.
+Since December 2004, a customer of ATT has been named in various litigation matters relating to certain Union Tools products.
+The plaintiffs in those litigation matters have asserted causes of action against the customer of ATT for improper advertisement to end consumers.
+The allegations suggest that advertisements led the consumers to believe that Union Tools' hand tools were wholly manufactured within boundaries of the United States.
+The complaints assert various causes of action against the customer of ATT under federal and state law, including common law fraud.
+At some point, likely once the litigation against the customer of ATT ends, the customer may seek indemnity (including recovery of its legal fees and costs) against ATT for an unspecified amount.
 Presently, ATT cannot estimate the amount of loss, if any, if the customer were to seek legal recourse against ATT.

 Department of Environmental Conservation of New York State, regarding Frankfort, NY site.
 During fiscal 2009, an underground fuel tank with surrounding soil contamination was discovered at the Frankfort, N.Y. site which is the result of historical facility operations prior to ATT's ownership.
 While ATT was actively working with the DEC and the New York State Department of Health to define remediation requirements relative to the underground fuel tank, the DEC took the position that ATT was responsible to remediate other types of contamination on the site.
 After negotiations with the DEC, on August 15, 2011, ATT executed an Order on Consent with the DEC.
 The Order is without admission or finding of liability or acknowledgement that there has been a release of hazardous substances at the site.
 Importantly, the Order does not waive any rights that ATT has under a 1991 Consent Judgment entered into between the DEC and a predecessor of ATT relating to the site.
 The Order requires that ATT identify Areas of Concern at the site, and formulate a strategy to investigate and remedy both on and off site conditions in compliance with applicable environmental law.
 At the conclusion of the remedy phase of the remediation to the satisfaction of the DEC, the DEC will issue a Certificate of Completion.
+On August 1, 2012 a fire occurred during the course of demolition of certain structures at the Frankfort, NY site.
+The fire caused extensive damage requiring additional remediation under the oversight of DEC.
+The insurance carrier for the demolition contractor has responded and has committed to funding the cost of remediation and clean up resulting from the fire.
+The cleanup is ongoing.